 Which condoms are great for pleasure?

 Use the ones which give pleasure to both partners, while keeping away STIs.
-Try out the Bleu natural latex dotted condoms which guarantee heightened pleasure, available in our shop section.

 I am allergic to Latex, which condoms should I use?